-The Company has no appetite for any fraud or corruption perpetrated by its employees.
-All allegations of suspected fraud or corruption are taken very seriously and respond fully and fairly as set out in the Code of Conduct.
+CNP Zois takes all allegations of suspected fraud or corruption perpetrated by its employees very seriously and such are considered and responded fully and fairly as set out in the Code of Conduct.
 The Company has implemented an electronic tool for Whistleblowing.